worker-tools/json-stream/README.md

   .pipeTo(new WritableStream({ write(obj) { collected.push(obj) }}))
 ```

-Note that this feature can be a bit tricky to use.
-Internally, `.stream` and `.iterable` are queued and filled up at the speed of `pipeTo`, which in this example is unconstrained.
-A future version of this library could remedy this.
+Note that there are many pitfalls with this feature.
+Internally, `.stream` and `.iterable` tee the object stream and filter for the requested JSON paths.
+This means memory usage can grow arbitrary large if the values aren't consumed in the same order as they arrive
+(TODO: actually, the queue grows large the main .readable isn't consumed.
+Could fix with some trickery.
+Maybe last call to `stream` doesn't tee the value?)

+~~Note that `.promise` by itself does not pull values from the stream.
+If it isn't combined with `pipeTo` or similar, it will never resolve.~~
+~~If it is awaited before sufficient values have been pulled form the stream it will never resolve!~~

-Note that `.promise` might resolve with `undefined` if the corresponding is not found in the stream.
+Note that the promise might resolve with `undefined` if the corresponding JSON path is not found in the stream.

 ## Streaming Complex Data
 You might also be interested in how to stream complex data such as the one above from memory.